LaunchCodeEducation/csharp-web-dev-curriculum/content/assignments/tech-jobs-oo/_index.md

 weight: 1
 originalAuthor: Courtney Frey # to be set by page creator
 originalAuthorGitHub: speudusa # to be set by page creator
-reviewer: # to be set by the page reviewer
+reviewer: Kimberly Horan # to be set by the page reviewer
-reviewerGitHub: # to be set by the page reviewer
+reviewerGitHub: codinglikeagirl42 # to be set by the page reviewer
-lastEditor: # update any time edits are made after review
+lastEditor: Courtney Frey # update any time edits are made after review
-lastEditorGitHub: # update any time edits are made after review
+lastEditorGitHub: speudusa # update any time edits are made after review
-lastMod: # UPDATE ANY TIME CHANGES ARE MADE
+lastMod: 2023-02-07  # UPDATE ANY TIME CHANGES ARE MADE
 ---

 ## Introduction